 I am always recommending to you readers, to be a tourist in your own city or country.
 It’s one of the cheapest and easiest ways to travel and to fix that wanderlust that lies in all of us.
 You would be surprised at how many amazing things are just around the corner.
 You could have a long day out exploring a town or city that is near the place you live or you could go to the countryside and try to find some local wildlife.
 It does not have to be some huge expedition.
 You will be surprised what a difference it makes.
 We ourselves were tourists in our own country last spring in the beautiful Cotswolds.
+This was a day in the Cotswolds.

 The Cotswolds are a range of hills in southwestern and west-central England.
 Surprisingly the area is not as big as people presume.
 The range is only 25 miles (40 km) across and 90 miles (145 km) long.
 The Cotswolds are mainly in Oxfordshire and Gloucestershire but they also cover parts of Wiltshire, Somerset, Warwickshire and Worcestershire.